Important information about PLA Regional Trainings related to Coronavirus COVID 19

 PLA Leadership Academy

 PLA is dedicated to building and supporting leadership for public libraries that is reflective of the needs of each community and the profession.
 The PLA Leadership Academy empowers public library professionals to become innovative and successful leaders of change, shifting their libraries from an internal approach—focused on organizational operations—to an external approach—focused on community needs.
 Twenty-eight public library leaders participated in the fifth PLA Leadership Academy, which was held March 25–29 in Chicago, IL.
 And with funding and support from the Bill & Melinda Gates Foundation Global Libraries program, PLA partnered with the African Library and Information Associations and Institutions (AfLIA) to develop an academy for African public librarians.
 Twelve African librarians also participated in the Spring 2019 PLA Leadership Academy, which served as the capstone project for the first graduating class of the African Leadership Academy.
-PLA is currently scheduling the 2021 and 2022 Leadership Academies.
-Watch for more information soon.
+PLA is currently working on plans for future Leadership Academies.
+More information will be shared here when available.

 More In-Person and Blended Learning Opportunities